davidusb-geek/emhass/README.md

 *See examples bellow for more information for methods to achieve this.*

 #### continual_publish *(EMHASS Automation)*
-As discussed in [Common for any installation method](###Common-for-any-installation-method) option 2, setting `continual_publish` to `true` in the configuration saves the output of the optimization into the `data_path/entities` folder *(a .json file for each sensor/entity)*.
+As discussed in [Common for any installation method - option 2](#option-2-emhass-automate-publish), setting `continual_publish` to `true` in the configuration saves the output of the optimization into the `data_path/entities` folder *(a .json file for each sensor/entity)*.
 A constant loop (in `freq` minutes) will run, observe the .json files in that folder, and publish the saved files periodically (updating the current state of the entity with date.now and the saved timestamps).

 For users that wish to run multiple different optimizations, you can set the runtime parameter: `publish_prefix` to something like: `"mpc_"` or `"dh_"`.
 This will generate unique entity_id names per optimization and save these unique entities as separate files in the folder.
 All the entity files will then be updated when the next loop iteration runs.
 If a different `freq` integer was passed as a runtime parameter in an optimization, the `continual_publish` loop will be based on the lowest `freq` saved.
 An example: